microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 ### OLED B display

-To initialize, OLED B display send the following command from I3C Controller.
-Refer to the [OLED B Data sheet](http://download.mikroe.com/documents/datasheets/MI9639BO-B_datasheet.pdf) for more details on the commands.

-The CS pin in OLED B click is connected to SPI CS1 pin (RA4) of PIC18F16Q20 and D/C control pin is connected to SPI CS2 pin (RC7).
+The CS pin in OLED B click is connected to SPI client select 1 pin (RA4) of PIC18F16Q20 and D/C control pin is connected to SPI client select 2 pin (RC7).
 When sending a data, D/C control pin is set high.
 When sending a command, D/C pin must be set low.
 The client ID bits in function ID must be set appropriately based on whether data send in a SPI write must be treated as data or command.

+To initialize, OLED B display send the following command from I3C Controller.
+Refer to the [OLED B Data sheet](http://download.mikroe.com/documents/datasheets/MI9639BO-B_datasheet.pdf) for more details on the commands.

 <div class="table-wrapper" markdown="block">